This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 In addition to the impressive collection, the structure’s intricate architecture is truly captivating.
 As soon as you walk into the library you’ll be immersed in the ornate details of the quotes, symbols, and meaning crafted into every aspect of the building.

-You can access the library’s research area with or without an appointment (learn more about how to do so online).
-You can also walk throughout the rest of the building and see historical displays, including Thomas Jefferson’s private book collection.
+Continue exploring the upper floors of the building and for incredible historical displays like Thomas Jefferson’s private book collection.
 He sold this collection to the library after the building was tragically burned down in the War of 1812.

 The National Portrait Gallery

-The National Portrait Gallery holds a wide range of noteworthy art exhibits as well as the permanent exhibit, America’s Presidents.
+The National Portrait Gallery holds tons of noteworthy art exhibits and the permanent exhibit America’s Presidents.

 Night out in Washington DC

 You have many great options for going out after dinner.
-Here are three of the top rated streets I found in Washington DC to have a drink or enjoy an evening out.
+Here are three of the top rated streets in Washington DC for an evening out.

-U Street/14th Street Corridor: This street holds a number of popular, highly rated bars and has a lively atmosphere.
+U Street/14th Street Corridor: This is the spot for popular, trendy bars with a lively atmosphere.

-Adams Morgan + 18th Street: Adams Morgan is a region along 18th Street.
-There are a number of great bars.
-I enjoyed Jack Rose Dining Saloon, it has a calm, low-lit interior and a fantastic whiskey selection.
+Adams Morgan + 18th Street: Bars and lounges lining the intersection of both streets.
+Try Jack Rose Dining Saloon for a calm, low-lit interior and a fantastic whiskey selection.

 Arlington National Cemetery

-The walk through the grounds is memorable.
+Visiting the grounds is incredibly memorable.
 It is well worth going to the Tomb of the Unknown Soldier for the changing of the guard that happens at the top of every hour.
-Get there a few minutes early to find a place to sit.
+Arrive a few minutes early for the best seats.

 You can also take the trail up the hill from the cemetery a short ways to the Netherlands Carillon and the Marine Corps War Memorial.